 Reference Specifications That Involve Code Should be Testable

-While it would be nice to have confidence that all sample code ever generated or posted was pre-tested - my actual claim has to do with “Reference Specifications”.
+While it would be nice to have confidence that all sample code ever generated or posted was pre-tested - my main focus here has to do with “Reference Specifications”.
 Reference Specifications, by definition, are designed to nearly exhaustively demonstrate capabilities of the technology framework that is being supported by the specification.
 In the case of “Reference Specifications” the value of working, testable code is many fold.

 I feel that there is a deeply fundamental reason that code reference specifications should be testable.
 That fundamental reason is that reference specifications exist for the purpose of being a catalyst to driving adoption of the technology framework they demonstrate.
 They share this fundamental aspect with “Working Samples”